IvoPereira/awesome-straico/README.md

 >
 > [10% off your subscription and 1,000 free coins to explore](https://platform.straico.com/signup?fpr=awesomestraico) 🎁 – helping makers build awesome things.
 >
-> **Note:** Any links to Straico's platform are affiliate links that support the time spent on keeping this list updated and relevant.
+> **Note:** Links to Straico's platform and some other resources may contain affiliate links that support the time spent on keeping this list updated and relevant.

 Key Features:
 - 30+ Language Models for diverse AI interactions